 The thing is, our brain prefers stability because evolution-wise, stability increases the chance of our physical survival.
 Taking risks may lead to improvement of our situation, but it is not guaranteed, therefore it is more efficient to stay where we are.
 All the voices and rules and ‘wisdom’ that you hear are trying to make you ‘safe’.
 Your physical body survives, stays in comfort and ideally even manages to reproduce.
 What these voices don’t really care about is your happiness and fulfillment.
 You may want to argue with me here and say “What if safety is what makes me happy?” and as a coach, I would ask you “What does safety truly mean to you?”

 - Is it staying in a not-that-great (or even abusive) relationship because you might never find someone else?
-Or is it to build a relationship with or is it learning how to rely on yourself and be happy on your own?
+Or is it learning how to rely on yourself and be happy on your own?

 - Is it keeping a stable job where you get easily affected by moods of your boss?
 Or is it finding a career where you exactly know your place and purpose?